ggordham/ora-presentations/tune-that-SQL-NYOUG/README.md

 Be sure you disable capturing baselines before continuing.

-Now lest verify that the baseline exists.
+Now lets verify that the baseline exists.

 ```sql
 SQL> @plan